 npm

-The package ships the WASM core; no separate native install in the browser.
-Native Node / Python / Go / Rust / Java / .NET also load clutchcall_core_ffi.{so,dylib,dll} — see each per-language installation page.
+The package includes the WASM core.
+The browser needs no separate native install.
+Native Node / Python / Go / Rust / Java / .NET SDKs also load clutchcall_core_ffi.{so,dylib,dll}.
+See each per-language installation page.

 2. Get a token

-Every modality authenticates with a tenant token the relay verifies through its namespace-auth hook.
-The control-plane API key (tRPC, CLUTCHCALL_CREDENTIALS) mints data-plane tokens scoped to the namespaces that client needs.
+Every modality authenticates with a tenant token.
+The relay checks the token through its namespace-auth hook.
+The control-plane API key (tRPC, CLUTCHCALL_CREDENTIALS) mints data-plane tokens.
+Each token is scoped to the namespaces that the client needs.

 See Authentication for the full key model (API key → relay token mint → namespace-scoped JWT).